-File Description

-pm-imx6.c Supports suspend operation

-suspend-imx6.S Assembly file for CPU suspend
+File Description pm-imx6.c or pm-imx7.c Supports suspend operation suspend-imx6.S or suspend-imx7.S Assembly file for CPU suspend

 The following Linux kernel configuration options are provided for this module.
 To get to these options, use the bitbake linux-imx -c menuconfigcommand.
 On the screen displayed, select Configure the Kernel and exit.
 When the next screen appears, select the following options to enable this module: